 How Does the Leasing Company Know About Your Car Insurance Coverage?

-You will be required to add the leasing company onto your policy as a loss payee and additional insured.
+You will be required to add the leasing company to your policy as a loss payee and additional insured.
 The leasing company owns the vehicle, too.
 It is loaning it to you for a period of time for a set dollar amount.
 If something happens to the vehicle they want to know about it.
 If something changes on the car insurance policy, it wants to know about it.
 Adding the company to the policy as loss payee makes it so all changes are mailed to both you and the leasing company.
 Adding them as additional insured will make it so all claim checks are made out to both you and the leasing company.

 It is very easy to add a loss payee and additional insured.
 All you need is to provide the correct mailing address your lease company designates to your car insurance agent.
 If this step is not done or is not done properly, the leasing company will notify you, and if it is not updated, it will purchase third-party car insurance.